vincetreur/Ristretto/README.md

     debugCompile project("com.appsingularity:ristretto-lint:1.0.0")
 }
 ```
 >This will add only the generated `BuildConfig` (with only 1 method) to your code base.
 But the default Prouard or DexGaurd configuration will strip it out for you since nobody is using it.
+(And it is only in your debug build.)

 ###ProGuard
 Since Ristretto adds no code to your app (except for the `BuildConfig`) you can safely use Ristretto in combination with ProGuard or DexGuard.